allista/hangar/README.md

 ***

 ###WARNING: this is  a WIP.
 There may be bugs and some parts and configurations may be changed in the process.
-While fixing them and implementing new features I'll try as hard as I can to maintain backward compatibility, _but I can't guarantee it_.
+While fixing bugs and implementing new features I'll try as hard as I can to maintain backward compatibility, _but I can't guarantee it_.
 So if you plan to use it in your main game, **backup your saves**.

 ***